Wintergatan/Midi-to-laser-cutter/experimental/musicboxeditor/README.md

 First run will takes some time but the next after that will be way faster.
 If you make changes to the files it will automatically rebuild the project.

+You will get some typing errors.
+Do not mind those.
+They have no effect on the acctual code.

 Open a new CMD and type and run `npm run server`

 This will server the file from a small server and it should open a browser on the correct page.